royxforge/multimodal-medical-vqa/README.md

 ## Related Work

-- [Production Drift Detection](https://github.com/royxlead/production-drift-detection) - The confidence monitoring and entropy tracking in MedVQA's ConfidenceEstimator shares methodology with the production drift monitoring system.
+- [Production Drift Detection](https://github.com/royxforge/production-drift-detection) - The confidence monitoring and entropy tracking in MedVQA's ConfidenceEstimator shares methodology with the production drift monitoring system.
 Temperature scaling and MC Dropout are directly ported from the confidence research there.
-- [Loss Landscape Analysis](https://github.com/royxlead/loss-landscape-analysis) - MedVQA's closed-ended loss uses BCE with label smoothing, not MSE.
+- [Loss Landscape Analysis](https://github.com/royxforge/loss-landscape-analysis) - MedVQA's closed-ended loss uses BCE with label smoothing, not MSE.
 The gradient saturation analysis in that work is the direct motivation for this choice on the yes/no classification head.
-- [CURA](https://github.com/royxlead/cura-python) - RAG-based medical QA for text-only question answering.
-MedVQA extends this into the multimodal domain via vision-language fusion.

 ---